shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/stencil.md

     </tbody>
     </table>
     <aside class="notes">
-        <b>Stencil has the exact same life cycle hooks as React.
-2 more than the native implementation to be more flexible</b>
+        <b>Stencil has the exact same life cycle hooks as React. which is two more than the native implementation</b>
     </aside>
 </section>